-Tamzin project managed a fine art book about the work of artist Peter Furlonger.
+Tamzin project managed and authored a fine art book about the artist Peter Furlonger.
 Drawing in Space: The Art of Peter Furlonger is a vibrant survey of an artist’s extraordinarily varied oeuvre.
-The book is devoted to showcasing his multi-displinary work with studio glass and stone in addition to his designs for screen-prints and stained glass.
+The book is devoted to showcasing a lifetime of multi-disciplinary work with studio glass and stone.
+It also highlights Peter’s designs for screen-prints and stained glass.

-Peter’s work is held by the V&A, London and the National Museum of Scotland.
-He was commissioned by Julia Darling to design and carve the headstone for her resting place.
+Peter’s work is held by the Victoria & Albert Museum in London and the National Museum of Scotland.
+He was commissioned by Julia Darling to design and carve the headstone for her resting place in Newcastle upon Tyne.